GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

 <li>Solvers must not use DOL, VA, DOD, or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.</li>
 <li>Submission details to <a href="mailto:VETS.Challenge2020@dol.gov" target="_blank">VETS.Challenge2020@dol.gov</a>:</li>
 <ul>
-<li>Title the email subject line “Job Matching Challenge Phase I Proposal”.</li>
+<li>Title the email subject line “Veterans Employment Challenge Phase I Proposal”.</li>
 <li>Email sender (person and email address) must be Official Representative/person of contact for the team.</li>
 <li>Following documents should be attached:</li>
 <ul>